cutright/DVH-Analytics-Bokeh/install_notes.md

 From within the active terminal, press ctrl + c to stop the Bokeh server.

-If you would like to specify an IP or port other than the default 127.0.0.1:5006, use the following when starting the bokeh server.
-You may be interested in this if you are running from a computer with a static IP and would like to access this bokeh server from across your network.
+If you would like to specify an IP or port other than the default 127.0.0.1:5006, use the following when starting the Bokeh server.
+You may be interested in this if you are running from a computer with a static IP and would like to access this Bokeh server from across your network.
 ~~~~
 $ dvh run --allow-websocket-origin <new IP:port>
 ~~~~
 ~~~~
 $ dvh run --port <some other port number>
 ~~~~
+These two features work with the 'settings' command as well.

 ----------------------------------------------------------------------------------------------
 ## Additional Notes